zgrUnes02/Cars-Crud-Springboot-Angular/README.md

 ## Build And Run

-1. Install dependencies for the frontend: a - cd angular-frontend/ b - npm install c - ng serve d - Access the application at http://localhost:4200 in your browser.
+1. Install dependencies for the frontend:
+   - cd angular-frontend/
+   - npm install
+   - ng serve
+   - Access the application at http://localhost:4200 in your browser.

-2. Install dependencies for the frontend: a - cd car-api/ b - ./mvnw spring-boot:run
+2. Install dependencies for the frontend:
+   - cd car-api/
+   - ./mvnw spring-boot:run